SuperMaskv/pac/README.md

 2. The website CAN'T access easily in China Mainland, but it CAN be accessed easily by proxy.

 GFW list named "pac.txt" is in the root path of the repo.

+You can use `python check.py` after add new rules in `user-rule.txt`.